Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/optimizer_in_function_config.md

 flow.optimizer.SGD(lr_scheduler, momentum=0.9, grad_clipping=flow.optimizer.grad_clipping.by_global_norm(1))
   .minimize(loss)
 ```
-We will not explain all optimizer her, for more details please refer to [optimizer api](http://183.81.182.202:8000/html/train.html#).
+We will not explain all optimizer here, for more details please refer to [optimizer api](https://oneflow-api.readthedocs.io/en/latest/optimizer.html).

 ## The learning rate and hyperparameters